crzdevhome/crzdevhome/README.md

 - 👋 Hi, I’m @crzdevhome, Web Developer from Trivandrum, India ✨
 - 👀 I’m interested in Ionic, Angular, Laravel frameworks.
 - 🌱 I currently Graduated in Computer Applications from Amrita Viswa Vidhyapeetham, Kollam.
 Now pursuing Master's in Computer Applications in SRM Institute of Technology, chennai.
-- 💞️ I’m looking to collaborate on Ionic framework, Angular, Laravel and Node.js, React.js.
+- 💞️ I’m looking to collaborate on Ionic framework, Angular, Laravel and Node.js, React.js and Next.js.
 - 📫 How to reach me : Mail me @ curious.dev.at.work@gmail.com

 <!---